LuXDAmore/nuxt-humans-txt/README.md

 [donate-src]: https://img.shields.io/badge/paypal-donate-black.svg?style=flat
 [donate-href]: https://www.paypal.com/paypalme2/luxdamore

 > 'We are people, not machines'.
 An initiative to know the creators of a website.
-Contains the information about humans to the web building - A Nuxt Module to statically integrate and generate a humans.txt author file.
+Contains the information about humans to the web building - A Nuxt Module to statically integrate and generate a humans.txt author file - Based on the HumansTxt Project.

 ## 💘 Motivation